Family law

 Child custody lawyers

-The Family Court puts the needs and welfare of children first at all times, making child arrangement orders when parents can't agree.
+The Family Court always puts the needs and welfare of children first, making child arrangement orders when parents can't agree.
 Our child custody lawyers are here to help if you need to apply for a court order.

 These days, family courts use the words 'child arrangements', which is not only a more sensitive phrase, it also reflects the facts that these are designed to meet the needs of the children rather than the wishes of the parents alone.